Tanuki statue: History

 Illustration of a mame-danuki carrying a sake flask and promissory note, protected from the rain by its large scrotum, in the Ehon Hyaku Monogatari.

 The general public often mistakenly believes that tanuki statues are ancestral relics of old Japan, confusing them with the Shigaraki ceramics called tsubo (壷), whose crafting techniques date back to the 12 century.
 Since these statues are widespread throughout Japan, they are sometimes associated with a “standard” form of bake-danuki, the mythical form of the raccoon dog in Japanese folklore.

-The iconography of the tanuki holding a sake flask originates in the association of raccoon dogs with the Nada region, located in the northwest of Kansai near Osaka, Kyoto, and Kobe.
+The iconography of the tanuki holding a sake flask originates in the association of raccoon dogs with the Nada region, located between Osaka and Kobe.
 Called mameda (豆狸; “bean field animal”) and later mame-danuki (豆狸; “bean-tanuki”), it was described as a yōkai with a strong liking for red beans and sake, to the point of stealing them from humans on rainy days.
 A belief among brewers in the region held that only mamedanuki could produce good sake, reinforcing the association between tanuki and alcohol production.

 By the late 16th century, Nada was already a major sake-producing area.
 Locals would bring flasks to fill directly from brewers’ barrels.
 Children often accompanied their parents or were tasked with filling the flasks, sometimes failing to honor the promissory notes given in exchange.
 Such tales inspired stories and songs about mamedanuki carrying a sake flask in one hand and a promissory note it never repaid in the other.

 The first known tanuki statues date back to the late 19th century and were called Sake kai kozō no tanuki (酒買い小僧の狸; “tanuki boy buying sake”) or simply Sake kai tanuki (酒買い狸; “sake-buying tanuki”), though their precise origin remains unclear.

 These statues borrowed elements from the folkloric bake-danuki, such as the large belly and oversized scrotum, which in reality were associated with the use of tanuki skin in percussion instruments or metalworking.
 More modern elements appeared, like the straw hat—likely inherited from depictions of mamedanuki sheltering from the rain with lotus leaves, umbrellas, or their own scrotum, though hats are absent in the oldest depictions.

-The current standardized representation, now widespread in Japan, was reportedly developed by Fujiwara Tetsuzō, a potter who settled in Shiga in 1936 and devoted his career to tanuki statues, inspired by seeing a bake-danuki perform belly drumming as a child in Kyoto.
+The current standardized representation, now widespread in Japan, was reportedly developed by Fujiwara Tetsuzō, a potter who settled in Shigaraki in 1936 and devoted his career to tanuki statues, inspired by seeing a bake-danuki perform belly drumming as a child in Kyoto.
 In 1951, during an imperial visit, the town prepared a row of tanuki statues waving flags.
 Emperor Hirohito was so charmed by the welcome that he wrote a poem about it.
 The story, widely covered by the media, greatly contributed to the statues’ popularity.